Fundamentals

 Aspect patterns are only as tight as their widest arm.
 An otherwise perfect Grand Trine with one arm at 9° orb is structurally weaker than a Grand Trine with all three arms inside 4°, even though both technically qualify.
 The standard orb conventions are 7° to 8° for major aspects between personal planets (Sun, Moon, Mercury, Venus, Mars) and 5° to 6° for aspects involving outer planets.
 Tighten by 2° for strict readings; loosen by 2° for inclusive readings.

 Minor aspects inside patterns (quincunxes in Yods, sesquisquares in Thor's Hammer, quintiles in Golden Yods) take tighter orbs than major aspects, usually 2° to 3°.
-The scanner on this site uses 6° as the default for major aspects and 2° for minor ones.
+The scanner on this site uses the natal chart service's body-specific major-aspect pass, adds quincunxes at a 3° cap, and checks fifth-harmonic aspects at 2°.
 These defaults are fixed in the current tool; if a pattern in your chart sits just outside the default, run your full birth chart and read the exact orb on each aspect manually to see how close it actually is.

 How to tell similar patterns apart